 If you’re lucky, the hot water in your home or laundromat washer might reach 120 degrees Fahrenheit.

-THAT’S HALF THE REQUIRED TEMPERATURE.
+THAT’S LESS THAN HALF THE REQUIRED TEMPERATURE!

 2 (b) Home or commercial washers don’t reach research-specified temperatures

-Numerous scientific studies have concluded that a constant temperature 140 degrees Fahrenheit or more for a minimum of 20 minutes or more is required to kill dust mites by hot water.
+Numerous scientific studies have concluded that a constant temperature 140 degrees Fahrenheit (or more) for a minimum of 20 minutes (or more) is required to kill dust mites by hot water.

 But hot water heater manufacturers typically set the temperature on your hot water heater at a maximum of 120 degrees Fahrenheit.